How to Backdoor Consistency Models?: Introduction

 Our main contributions are as follows: \begin{enumerate} \item To the best of our knowledge, we are the first to propose a backdoor attack tailored to consistency models, \item We conducted extensive experiments to reveal the vulnerabilities of consistency models under various trigger, target, and poison rate settings. \item We propose using Gaussian noise as a trigger, which is less noticeable and well-suited to the sampling process of consistency models.
 This trigger is easy to generate and difficult to detect. \end{enumerate}

-Our paper is organized as follows: We begin by introducing the background and motivation for investigating the vulnerability of consistency models in Section \ref{sec:intro}, followed by a discussion of related work in Section \ref{sec:related}.
+Our paper is organized as follows: we begin by introducing the background and motivation for investigating the vulnerability of consistency models in Section \ref{sec:intro}, followed by a discussion of related work in Section \ref{sec:related}.
 Next, we present the preliminary knowledge necessary for the understanding of this work in Section \ref{sec:preliminary}, and describe how to backdoor consistency models in Section \ref{sec:methods}.
-We detail the experiments in Section \ref{sec:exp} and finally, we discuss the limitations of our work in Section \ref{sec:limit} and conclude the paper in Section \ref{sec:conclusion}.
+We detail the experiments in Section \ref{sec:exp}, and discuss the stealthiness of the proposed attack in Section \ref{defense}.
+Finally, we address the limitations of our work in Section \ref{sec:limit} and conclude the paper in Section \ref{sec:conclusion}.